Public Water Systems and COVID-19

 Visit Drinking Water and COVID-19 for general information and updates about COVID-19 related to drinking water.

 Visit COVID-19 Webinars to view webinars from partner organizations in drinking water.

 The Minnesota Department of Health (MDH) Drinking Water Protection Section understands that water supply system operators have no access to in-person training to obtain training hours to renew their certificate because of COVID-19.

-Emergency Executive Order 20-32 issued on April 8, 2020, allows the Commissioner of Health to temporarily delay, waive, or modify Minnesota Rules, Chapter 9400, which governs water operator certification renewal.
+Laws 2020, Chapter 74, Article 1, Section 13, issued on April 15, 2020, allows the Commissioner of Health to temporarily delay, waive, or modify Minnesota Rules, Chapter 9400, which governs water operator certification renewal.

 MDH supports efforts of water supply operators to protect public health and offers the following guidance to assure the continuity of drinking water safety during COVID-19-related restrictions.
 This is a fluid situation and this notice is subject to change.

 Do I still need to collect samples for Water Quality Parameter (WQP) compliance?

 MDH is allowing flexibility on WQP compliance if sampling is difficult.
 Alternate sample locations may be used with approval by MDH.
 We typically recommend that systems use the same sites that they use for bacteria or disinfection by-products sampling.
 WQP samples do not need to be collected from homes.

 If the MDH chain-of-custody form and bottle labels have specific sample sites, and you are not able to sample at those sites, please write the new sample site on your MDH chain-of-custody form.
 You must also write the sample location on the sample bottle using permanent marker.
 The system should track the locations it uses in case there are follow-up questions.
 Please contact your MDH District Engineer with questions about WQP sampling changes related to COVID-19.